-Criminal Defense of Child Sex Crimes – It wasn’t me, it was a Computer Virus
+Criminal Defense of Child Sex Crimes in Charlotte – It wasn’t me, it was a Computer Virus

 Today, and for good reason, child sex crimes are some of the most severely punished criminal offenses in both State and Federal Court.